Cycle events charter

 - relevant signage at specific locations

-- temporary traffic speed restrictions on selected roads
+- requesting temporary traffic speed restrictions on selected roads where appropriate

-- appropriate numbers of trained, proactive static and mobile marshals, especially at junctions and feed stations
+- where appropriate, providing trained, proactive static and mobile marshals, especially at junctions and feed stations

 2.3 At the same time as approaching the Safety Advisory Group, contact land owners for permission for feed stations, signs or any off road routes.